bots-go-framework/bots-fw/README.md

 	}

 ## Sample bots built with Strongo Bots Framework
 The best way to learn is to see examples of usage.
-Here is one:
+Here is few:
+  * [**Bidding Tic-Tac-Toe**](https://github.com/strongo/bidding-tictactoe-bot) - open source game right in your Telegram chat.
   * [**DebtsTracker.io**](http://debtstracker.io/) —  a bot & a reminder service that helps to track your debts & credits.
   Sends automated reminders to you & your debtors (_in messenger, email, SMS_).